-The research has been primarily focused on mixing of concrete with cement type II/V along with slag replacement of 10%, 12.5%, 15%, 17.5%, 20%, 22.5%, 25% and the use of glass powder.
-In addition different fiber volume fractions have been added to the concrete.
-Specimens are in preparation for the freeze - thaw test and preliminary tests have been carried out to measure the air content.
-Investigation of permeability in concrete by measuring electrical resistivity has been continued.
-In this regards our research activities and testing procedures are aligned with Connecticut DOT's concept of low permeable concrete geared towards increased durability and thus longer service life.
+The research has been primarily focused on investigating the permeability in concrete by measuring electrical resistivity.
+Lower permeability results from a finer pore network with less connectivity and this will leads to higher electrical resistivity.
+In this regards our research activities and testing procedure are aligned with Connecticut DOT's concept of low permeable concrete geared towards increased durability and thus longer service life.
 Current mixes use locally available materials in the New England area.
 Our preliminary test results are promising and confirm that we are heading in the right direction.
 This is an essential step towards the goal of this project to develop a non-proprietary cost-efficient UHPC for the New England area.
-The research will be continued by investigating other parameters such as fiber pullout strength and other durability properties.
+The research will be continued by investigating other parameters such as fiber pullout strength and direct tension behavior.